Teaberry ice cream; it’s a Pennsylvania thing

 3 drops red food coloring (adding 1 drop blue can give you a more authentic commercially prepared teaberry ice cream color)

 - Place 4 cups of ice cubes into a large metal bowl and fill about a third of the way with cold water.
-Have a mesh strainer over a glass bowl nearby.
+Place a mesh strainer over a glass bowl nearby.

-- Heat the milk in a medium saucepan over low heat until it just begins to bubble; do not let it boil.
+- Heat the milk and cream in a medium saucepan over low heat until it just begins to bubble; do not boil.

 - Meanwhile, whisk the egg yolks and sugar in a large bowl until pale yellow.
-Once the milk bubbles, turn off the heat.
+Once the milk and cream are ready, remove from heat.
 Stir in the extracts.
-Take a ladle of warm milk and drip it into the egg yolks.
-Whisk together.
-This brings the egg yolks to the milk’s temperature so they won’t curdle when added to the saucepan.
-Now pour the yolks into the saucepan, turn the heat back to low, and stir with a rubber spatula—scrape the sides of the pan as well.
+Temper the eggs by taking about 1/3 of the warmed milk mixture and slowly stream it into the egg yolks, whisking constantly.
+Slowly pour the tempered yolks back into the saucepan while stirring then return to the heat on low and stir with a spatula scraping down the sides of the pan as well.
 Cook until an instant-read thermometer reads 170 degrees F.

-- Pour the custard into the strainer over the glass bowl.
+- Pour the cooked custard into the strainer you set up over the glass bowl.
 Put the bowl into the ice water.
-Stir the custard with the spatula until it cools down.
-Once cool, wipe the bottom of the bowl, cover with plastic, and chill in the fridge for at least a couple of hours and up to overnight.
+Stir the custard until it cools.
+Once cool, cover the bowl with the custard with plastic and chill in the refrigerator for several hours or overnight.

-- Pour the chilled custard into an ice cream maker and process according to the manufacturer’s instructions.
+- Pour the chilled custard into an ice cream maker and process according to the manufacturer’s instructions for your maker.

 - Teaberry flavoring is available at some markets in PA and on the internet.